chaoszcat/keyaffinity/README.md

 ---

 * If a notification comes in after the page has loaded, jumping to the new messages page will not work until you reload the page.
 A fix is in the works.
+* There seems to be an incompatibility with another Chrome Extension that causes all keyboard keys to trigger the message nuke function.

 ###Special Thanks
 ---